Quick Facts: Earning an Ed.D. in Arizona

 University of Arizona

-The College of Education (COE) has a large section on Financial Aid, with info about loans, grants, COE Scholarships (view the full list of COE awards), and more.
+The College of Education (COE) has a large section on Financial Aid, with info about loans, grants, COE Scholarships, and more.
 If you’re considering the Online Ed.D. in Educational Leadership, check out the section on Arizona Online Financial Aid, which has useful answers to Online FAQs.
 UA’s Scholarship Universe can match you to awards, but it requires a student log-in.

-You can also pay a visit to the Graduate College’s section on Funding and Financial Information, which has info on Graduate Assistantships and Associateships and ideas for funding opportunities.
+You can also pay a visit to the Graduate College’s section on Funding and Financial Information, which has more ideas for funding opportunities.
 There are a lot of lucrative awards & fellowships for doctoral students—ask the program coordinator if Ed.D. students can apply.

 Like NAU, UA takes part in the Western Regional Graduate Program, but we didn’t see programs in Educational Leadership or Language, Reading & Culture listed.
 UA employees and family members should look at the section on Qualified Tuition Reduction.
 And UA offers a Tuition Payment Plan.